DB2DataWriter loads data into DB2 database.

 If only the Clover fields attribute is defined (but Field mapping and/or DB fields are not), the value of each Clover field specified in the Clover fields attribute is inserted to such DB field whose position in DB table is equal.

-Number of Clover fields specified in the Clover fields attribute must equal to the number of DB fields in DB table that are not defined in any other way (by specifying clover fields prefixed by dollar sign, db functions, or constants in the query).
+Number of Clover fields specified in the Clover fields attribute must equal to the number of DB fields in DB table that are not defined in any other way (by specifying Clover fields prefixed by a dollar sign, db functions, or constants in the query).

 Pattern of Clover fields:

 If neither Field mapping, Clover fields, nor DB fields are defined, the whole mapping is performed automatically.
 The value of each Clover field of Metadata is inserted into the same position in the DB table.